-It is surprisingly easy to forget about a minor project stakeholder who then exercises a disproportionately large influence on the project’s success after they feel like they haven’t been adequately consulted.
+It is surprisingly easy to forget about a minor project stakeholder who then exercises a disproportionately large influence over the project’s success after they feel like they haven’t been adequately consulted.
 It happens on countless projects every day.

 For this reason, project stakeholder management is used to obtain, or maintain, stakeholder support for the project.
 And the first step in stakeholder management is to identify all the stakeholders.